karashiiro/TextToTalk/README.md

 * `/disabletts`: Turns TTS off.
 * `/enabletts`: Turns TTS on.

+## Lexicons
+TextToTalk supports custom lexicons to modify how words are pronounced.
+For more information, please join our [community lexicons discussion](https://github.com/karashiiro/TextToTalk/discussions/62).

+Direct links to information will be added here eventually.

 ## WebSocket Interfacing
 TextToTalk can optionally open a WebSocket server to serve messages over.
 There are currently two JSON-format messages that can be sent: